saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    WWI has also decided to trial [Azure Bastion](https://docs.microsoft.com/azure/bastion/bastion-overview).
 Azure Bastion allows users to securely connect with resources in the deployed virtual network through RDP and SSH.
 This serves the same purpose as a Jump Box in a traditional deployment, but with the advantage of being managed by the Azure platform.

    ![A detailed diagram of the target gaming services architecture is displayed.
 The resources are broken down into subnets within an isolated VNet.
 This setup would be used for each game.](media/target-architecture-gaming-services.png "Gaming services architecture")

+   As mentioned previously, WWI needs to understand how its on-premises identity setup will integrate with Azure.

    Their data warehouse will be migrated using the Database Migration Service (DMS) offline migration option.
 The target platform will be Azure SQL Database (Hyperscale) to accommodate the large amount of data they currently have and facilitate serving more requests.
 Movement of telemetry data from the gaming databases into the data warehouse will be handled using the Azure-SSIS Integration Runtime in Azure Data Factory (ADF).
 Data can be scheduled to run hourly in ADF, just as with their existing SSIS packages.
 Azure Analysis Services (Azure AS) will be used for data modeling in the cloud from the data warehouse.